September 19, 2023 feature

 Protonic ceramic electrochemical cells (PCECs) are emerging energy technologies containing electrolytes based on proton-conducting oxides and oxygen-ion conductors.
 These devices could contribute to the ongoing shift towards sustainable energy solutions by aiding the global production of green hydrogen and electrical power.

 Despite their good performance and advantageous characteristics, these cells have so far proved difficult to produce and implement on a large-scale.
-The key reason for this is that their operating temperature is extremely high, typically over 500 °C.
+The key reason for this is that their operating is extremely high, typically over 500 °C.

 Researchers at Kansas State University, Colorado School of Mines, Nissan Technical Center North America (NTCNA), Nissan Motor Company and University of Oklahoma recently introduced a new design strategy that brings down the operating temperatures of PCECs to below 450°C. Their proposed approach, introduced in Nature Energy, could help to overcome the hurdles currently limiting the widespread use of these promising energy solutions.